 Delegates will take part in informative and interactive sessions that will bring the process of accident investigation to life.
 As part of this course, you will work in teams to learn tools and techniques from the people who help the industry to set best practice.

 This course is delivered as face-to-face training over two days or remotely over three days, in short modules.

 - Identifying the range of evidence required in an investigation

 - Demonstrating effective interviewing techniques

 - Learning how to analyse the evidence and reach conclusions

 - Recognising the underlying causes of accidents using human factors techniques

 - Understanding the structure of a good quality report

-Attendees will also receive access to exclusive online resources.
+Delegates will also receive access to exclusive resources.
 This will include a recap of the course and additional videos that cover the legal background of investigations, the role of the different agencies, the undertaking of the 72-hour review, and the role of the designated competent person.